HGThinh/Powershell_SuperDragonToys/README.md

 # Image Processing Configuration
 $imageResizeWidth = 600 # pixels (Target width and height for resized images)
-$defaultImageWatermarkText = "Thinh" # Text to be applied as a watermark on processed images.
+$defaultImageWatermarkText = "Name" # Text to be applied as a watermark on processed images.

 # Scan interval for new PDFs and Images (in seconds)
 $scanIntervalSeconds = 30 # Time in seconds the script waits before scanning for new files again.